akadouri/osm2pgsql-docker-quickstart/README.md

 This project started with a fork from [OsmHackTW/osm2pgsql-docker](https://github.com/OsmHackTW/osm2pgsql-docker).

-At SOTM2022 I learned osm2pgsql is already packaged... so now this container uses `debian:bookworm-backports` and `apt-get install -y osm2pgsql/bookworm-backports`!
+At SOTM2022 I learned osm2pgsql is already packaged... so now this container uses `debian:trixie-backports` and `apt-get install -y osm2pgsql/trixie-backports`!

 # Usage